 The Final Verdict

-Kings Creek: FAQ
+Kings Creek Reserve: FAQ

-Q: Is there water at Kings Creek?
+Q: Is there water available at Kings Creek Reserve?

-Q: Is the park fully fenced?
+Q: Is the reserve fully fenced?

-Q: Are there toilets?
+Q: Are there public toilets?